 8. Find complementary colors.

 Also, think about choosing a shade that goes well with a variety of skin tones.
 Stonewashed colors, like blush, greige (a combination of gray and beige) and sand, are universally flattering and right on trend.
+(Shop our favorite blush bridesmaid dresses here.)
 Jewel tones (think amethyst, emerald and sapphire) complement fairer complexions, while brighter, bolder hues, like cobalt blue and hot pink, pop against darker skin.
 Want an edgier feel?
-Try flattering metallics, like silver, bronze and champagne.
+Try flattering metallics, like silver, bronze, champagne and rose gold bridesmaid dresses.
 If you're opting for a print, make sure the dominant colors work with your entire bridal party.
 Or alternatively, deck out just your maid of honor in a print and keep the rest of your girls in solid colors.
 Fully embellished dresses are another fashion-forward option for a more glamorous affair.
 We love the idea of mismatched sequin dresses—that way your girls can choose a shade that suits them.

 9. Consider lingerie logistics.